 Now that you’re back at the top of the Hill, return to Beacon Street by way of Joy.
 Pass the Shaw Memorial and cross Park Street to 10-1/2 Beacon, where you’ll find one of the settings used in the Merchant-Ivory production of The Bostonians: the Boston Athenaeum, a private library frequented by Beacon Hill residents and others (membership is open to all, for much less than the price of a gym membership).
 Open to the public are the first floor rooms overlooking Boston’s Granary Burying Ground (Phyllis Wheatley, Crispus Attucks, Paul Revere, John Hancock, and Samuel Adams), and the art gallery, which features an exhibit on the Athenaeum’s connection to Boston’s Museum of Fine Arts (quiz: which came first?).
 Weekly art and architecture tours take you through all six floors; my favorite is the airy fifth, where members—including Ploughshares editor-in-chief Ladette Randolph—write books and think deep thoughts.
 Reserve now for Tuesday or Thursday, March 5 or 7, at 3:00, if you aren’t busy with an AWP panel.

 On the way back to Hynes, take any train but the E in the outbound direction, if you want to exit at Hynes.
 All outbound green line trains stop at Copley Square, which requires only a short walk along Boylston Street to the convention center.

-For more Boston literary life, check out our Literary Boroughs posts on the city!subscribe to Ploughshares?
+For more Boston literary life, check out our Literary Boroughs posts on the city!Might we be so bold as to suggest that you subscribe to Ploughshares?